-Field Seminar, Human Behavior in the Social Environment, Research Methods, Social Work Practice with Individuals, Social Work Practice with Organizations and Communities
+Field Seminar, Human Behavior in the Social Environment, Research Methods, Social Work Practice with Individuals, Social Work Practice with Organizations and Communities, Social Work Practice for Diversity, Equity, and Inclusion

-My current research focuses on efficacy to teach social justice content in social work education, the institutional factors that support social work education for social justice, and educational outcomes of social work education for social justice.
+My research interests include domestic academic sojourns for social work education, efficacy to teach social justice content in social work education, the institutional factors that support social work education for social justice, and educational outcomes of social work education for social justice.

 PhD, Social Welfare, University of California, Los Angeles (UCLA) - 2013